ischrot/ischrot.github.io/teaching/ss22/seminar.md

 ---
 layout: page
-title: Seminar Special Topics in Continuous Optimization and Control (SS 22)
+title: Seminar Special Topics in Continuous Optimization and Optimal Control (SS 22)
 description: >
   Here you find information about the seminar on Special Topics in Continuous Optimization and Control in the summer term 2022.
 hide_description: false